 (f) 3 copies of the agreement as executed shall be prepared by the Division, one of which shall be given to the employer and one to the apprentice or industrial trainee and one to the parent or guardian.

+(2) An apprenticeship agreement or industrial training agreement for an apprentice or industrial trainee who is to be employed part-time may provide for the term of the apprenticeship or industrial training to be up to 50% longer than the term prescribed.

+[Section 30 amended by No. 68 of 2006 s.
+7.]

 31. Registration

 (1) Subject to the provisions of sections 32 and 32A, a person shall he deemed not to be employed as an apprentice or industrial trainee in a trade to which this Act applies unless the apprenticeship or industrial training agreement entered into by that person is registered as required under this Act.